vmyrgiotis/vmyrgiotis/cv.md

 ## Education

 * 2017 - Ph.D. in Atmospheric & Environmental Sciences at the [University of Edinburgh](https://geosciences.ed.ac.uk)
-* 2011 - M.S. in Environmental Protection & Management at the [University of Edinburgh](https://geosciences.ed.ac.uk)
+* 2011 - M.Sc. in Environmental Protection & Management at the [University of Edinburgh](https://geosciences.ed.ac.uk)
 * 2009 - M.Eng. in Mining & Metallurgical Engineering with Major in Environmental Engineering at the [National Technical University of Athens](http://eng.metal.ntua.gr)

 ## Experience